heestand-xyz/PixelKit/README.md

 Note that Pixels dose not have simulator support.
 Metal for iOS can only run on a physical device.

 ---

+## High Bit Mode

+Some effects like <b>DisplacePIX</b> and <b>SlopePIX</b> can benefit from a higher bit depth.<br>
+The default is 8 bits.
+Change it like this:
+`Pixels.main.colorBits = ._16`

+Enable high bit mode before you create any PIXs.

+Note resources do not support higher bits yet.<br>
+There is currently there is some gamma offset with resources.

 ## Apps